dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/07/05
+"Continuous Integration is not a Server.
+It is the integration of our minds." <https://blog.gypsydave5.com/posts/2024/7/5/continuous-integration-is-not-a-server/> by [David Wickes](https://twitter.com/gypsydave5).

 #### 2024/07/04
 As a reminder for myself that the "right" technology, writing tests first or some magic thing, doeтэе guarantee a "good" design.
 Only making an actual code change later can prove how "good" the design was.
 Should we speculatively attempt the most likely changes from time to time?